gstroup/apimocker/README.md

    }
 ```

-You will be returned the referral_success.json with the post body parameters inserted as follows:
+Will  result in the referral_success.json with the POST body parameters inserted as follows:
 ```js
 {
     "data" : {